bignya23/AlphaLens/README.md

-# SentifyAI
+# AlphaLens

-SentifyAI is a sentiment analysis platform that provides insights into company news, stock sentiment, and fundamental analysis.
+AlphaLens is a sentiment analysis platform that provides insights into company news, stock sentiment, and fundamental analysis.

 ## Setup and Usage Instructions